Mitso98/django_labs/README.md

 # django_labs
 - Solution of Django course
-- Each lab has a README.md file that describes it's features.
+- Each lab has a README.md file that describes it's features please take a look.